gsaltintas/vhdl-number-guess-game-project/README.md

-# vhdl-number-guess-game-project
+# Project Report
+# Design and Implementation of a
+# “Read My Mind” Game

-This project employs a vhdl module to imitate a number guessing game on a Prometheus FPGA Board.
+Developed by Kerem Kaya and Gül Sena Altıntaş for Koç University's Elec 204 Digital Design Course, this project employs a vhdl module to imitate a number guessing game on a Prometheus FPGA Board.